SchubiLegendds/Cyan/README.md

 </div>

 ## Download
-Download from [Releases](https://github.com/SchubiLegendds/SecretAddons/releases/tag/Skyblock) and drag that into your mod folder.
+Download from [Releases](https://github.com/SchubiLegendds/SecretAddons/releases/tag/Skyblock) and drag that into your modules folder.

 or